DoDAO-io/dodao-solidity-course/generated/questions/first_solidity_contract.md

 Hint: noHint

-Explanation: Error handling in solidity is done using revert, require, assert and try/catch.
+Explanation: Error handling and validations in solidity is done using revert, require, assert and try/catch.

 Sub Topics: errors